Michael Barrymore: Party

 Following a party at Barrymore's house in Essex in the early hours of 31 March 2001, a 31-year-old man, Stuart Lubbock, was discovered unconscious in Barrymore's swimming pool.
 Three witnesses – including Barrymore – claimed to have found him motionless in the pool.
 Witnesses disagreed on whether Lubbock was found floating on top of the pool or at the bottom.
 Barrymore had said he was on top of the pool.
-Lubbock, described as a "bubbly partygoer", had traces of drugs and alcohol in his system.
+Lubbock, described as a "bubbly partygoer", had traces of drugs including alcohol in his system.
 In the postmortem, pathologists discovered severe anal injuries, which several experts, including senior Home Office pathologist Nathaniel Cary, later agreed were consistent with a sexual assault.

-Many tabloid newspapers accused Barrymore of holding drug-fuelled gay orgies in his home and asserted he had some responsibility for the death.
+Many tabloid newspapers accused Barrymore of holding drug-fuelled orgies in his home and asserted he had some responsibility for the death.
 Kylie Merritt, a partygoer, had claimed that Barrymore had been seen at the party rubbing cocaine onto Lubbock's gums, an allegation Barrymore denied.

 Arrest and inquest

 Barrymore received a police caution for possession and use of cannabis.
-Barrymore and two other people at the party, unemployed Justin Merritt and drag queen Jonathan Kenney, were arrested on suspicion of murder on 6 June 2001.
+Barrymore and two other people at the party, Justin Merritt and Jonathan Kenney, were arrested on suspicion of murder on 6 June 2001.
 No other charges were laid against him or anyone else in connection with the death.
 The inquest that took place in September 2002 reached an open verdict.
 In light of the verdict, Cheryl Barrymore was approached by a friend of the Lubbock family.
 She provided the family's solicitor with both an affidavit and subsequent court testimony that her ex-husband had lied under oath, and could in fact swim; she also alleged he had rubbed cocaine onto the gums of other people as well as his own.

 In November 2002, Barrymore's lawyers successfully demanded that Essex Police re-investigate matters surrounding Lubbock's death.
 Their focus was on Barrymore's allegations that the injuries inflicted upon Lubbock's body could have occurred while it was lying unguarded in the mortuary.
 A pathologist's report found that Lubbock's wounds were only four hours old at the time of the examination at 4 pm, while Lubbock had been pronounced dead at the Princess Alexandra Hospital in Harlow at 8.20 am that morning.
-Barrymore told Five Live: "We want to prove the fact that the anal injuries could not have happened at the house."
+Barrymore told BBC Radio 5 Live: "We want to prove the fact that the anal injuries could not have happened at the house."
 He added: "If these injuries had happened then, why have the police not charged anyone with anything?"
 An investigation into these claims by Essex Police in 2003 found "no evidence" to support them, instead concluding there was "strong evidence" the injuries were sustained before the arrival of paramedics.